 OCR does not require campus mental-health counselors, pastoral counselors, social workers, psychologists or other person with a professional license requiring confidentiality who are working within that license to report incidents of sexual misconduct to the school in a way that identifies the student without the student’s consent.
 The counselor-client relationship is respected, and confidentiality ensured, so that students will seek the help they need.

 Student employees, with the exception of those working in Residence Life, are not designated responsible employees at the University of Alaska.
 However, all members of the university community are encouraged to report any suspected instances of sexual misconduct.

 What does it mean to be a responsible employee?

-A responsible employee MUST report all relevant details of sexual misconduct to the Title IX coordinator or other school designee within 24 hours.
+A responsible employee MUST report all relevant details of sexual misconduct to the Title IX coordinator or other school designee within 24 hours of becoming aware.
 This is because a school is obligated to address sexual misconduct about which a responsible employee knew or should have known.
 The school has this obligation whether the student, student’s parent or a third party decided to file a formal complaint.
-The university must also provide the victim interim services which may include counseling, medical care, class schedule changes and housing options as necessary to allow the complainant to continue their education without interacting with the accused.
+The university must also provide interim services which may include counseling, access to medical care, advising, class schedule changes and housing options as necessary to allow the parties to continue their education.

 What does policy say about responsible employees?

 What information is a responsible employee obligated to report?